Learn-TypeScript/drug-n-drop/README.md

     More on ES Modules: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules

-11. Using Webpack with Typescript.
+11. **Using Webpack with Typescript**.

     [151].
 Module Introduction.

     NOTE: I copied the code from the course Resources, and deleted the old `app.ts` so I can follow along.

-    Compare Normal setup with Webpack setup:
+    Comparison of Normal setup with Webpack setup:

     With Normal set up we have multiple `.ts` files & imports which means `Http` requests whish yieds **low latency**.
 But with Webpack we have code bundles, so less imports required.